fearlessfrog/MSFS_Universal_Announcer/generated.md

 - **Always Tailored**: You get announcements specifically tailored to your airline, no matter what aircraft or route you're flying
 - **Local Language Support**: Announcements can be in your local language, just like real-life airline operations
 - **Fully Customizable**: Edit announcements to say exactly what you want, incorporating real flight context and details
 - **Cost-Effective**: Azure's free tier provides 8 hours of audio generation a month, and since these short clips are saved as reusable .ogg files in proper sound pack format, it's unlikely you'll need to pay for anything.
+You can use the nicer Elevenlabs as well, which has a great 'Clone Voice' feature.

 ## Overview

-The Generated TTS feature automatically synthesizes missing airline announcements using Azure (will add more providers next) Text-to-Speech, providing a seamless fallback before default audio is used.
+The Generated TTS feature automatically synthesizes missing airline announcements using Azure or ElevenLabs (will add more providers next) Text-to-Speech, providing a seamless fallback before default audio is used.
 This ensures your passengers always hear appropriate announcements, even when custom audio files are missing.

 ## Setting up a TTS Provider